This event has already happened!

 Be the first to leave your review of this event »

-Lineup and Details for Military Music Spectacular on Thu 13th June 2013
+Military Music Spectacular on Wednesday 12th - Thursday 13th June 2013

 The Bands of the Household Division, which take part in all the great state and ceremonial occasions, form one of the great iconic images of our nation.
 As a precursor to the ceremony of Trooping the Colour, the Massed Bands will be showcasing their music and pageantry on the historic setting of Horse Guards Parade by performing a Military Music Spectacular in the presence of Royalty on Wednesday 12th June and Thursday 13th June 2013 starting at 8pm; the event will finish at approximately 9.30pm.

 The evening will present a spectacular display of music and pageantry with five elements to the musical forces: the State Trumpeters, the Mounted Bands of the Household Cavalry (including the stately drum horses), the Corps of Drums (drums and flutes), the Pipes and Drums and the Massed Bands of the five regiments of Foot Guards.

 The special guests this year will be the ever popular Bands and Bugles of The Rifles (Light Division), in their green uniforms, marching at their traditional pace of 140 paces to the minute.

 The event will incorporate the centuries’ old custom of Beating Retreat which is steeped in history but now a far cry from its origins when a Drummer would beat a signal to mark the end of the soldier’s working day.

 There will be traditional parade marches as well as Tchaikovsky’s epic Marche Slave as the massed bands march across Horse Guards Parade in slow time.